Your PBS Masterpiece Classic Winter & Spring Schedule is here!

 Masterpiece: The Miniaturist

-The Miniaturist will be shown on BBC One on December 26th and 27th in the UK.
+The Miniaturist premiered on BBC One on December 26th and 27th in the UK.
 US premiere date pending.

 BBC and PBS MASTERPIECE are co-producing The Miniaturist, based on the novel by Jessie Burton.
 The three-part period thriller for the BBC is adapted by John Brownlow and will star Anya Taylor-Joy, Romola Garai (Churchill’s Secret) and Alex Hassell (Anonymous), alongside Paapa Essiedu (A Midsummer Night’s Dream), Hayley Squires (Call the Midwife) and Emily Berrington.